-Custody is defined as which parent has control over making decisions for their children.
-In South Carolina, parents can be assigned either sole custody or joint custody depending on the family situation.
-If parents are not married, child custody is automatically granted to the mother, however, following a divorce in South Carolina, neither parent has automatic right to custody.
-Judges should always assign custody with the children’s best interest in mind.
+In South Carolina, custody is defined as which parent has control over making decisions for their children.
+Parents can be assigned either sole or joint custody depending on the family situation.
+If parents are not married, child custody is automatically granted to the mother, however, following a divorce in South Carolina, neither parent has automatic right to custody, and judges keep the children’s best interest in mind.
 If you are interested in your custody rights or just want to speak with a family law attorney, please contact our office to hear about your options.

-South Carolina holds both unmarried or divorced parents financially responsible for their children.
+SC state holds both unmarried or divorced parents financially responsible for their children.
 Child support is court-ordered payment that is calculated by spousal income, medical insurance costs, child care costs, and a handful of other factors.
-Whether you need assistance on retrieving your child support payments, modifying your child support payments, identifying your child support balance, or any other matter related to child support, please do not hesitate to reach out to us here at Henderson & Henderson, LLC.
+Whether you need assistance on retrieving or modifying your child support payments, identifying your child support balance, or any other related matter, please do not hesitate to reach out to us here at Henderson & Henderson, LLC.

 If you find yourself in the middle of a nightmare–trapped in an abusive marriage, take a breath and know that there are options, systems, and people to help remove you from this situation.
 In South Carolina, domestic violence survivors are entitled to certain protective orders to ensure their safety.
 Furthermore, following the implementation of a protective order, one of our attorneys is able to assist in a fault divorce.
 We can use discrete communication as we acknowledge you might be in an unstable environment, however, we will walk you through this process beginning to end.
 Your safety and well-being is paramount to our firm.